tjthurman/wtjr_sdm/genomics/00_README.md

 * `03_color-polymoprhism-across-range/`- Code for estimating allele frequencies of the top color-associated SNPs inside and outside Colorado and generating the piechart presented in the supplemental material.
 See README within for more information on running the analysis and software environments.

+* `04_Fst_CO-vs-NDK/` - Code for estimating genome-wide Fst between white-tailed jackrabbit samples from Colorado and North Dakota.
+See README within for more information on running the analysis and software environments.

 ## Data dependencies